Create an online test

 This guide explains how to create a test.
 There are three main stages:

-- Create the test shell with name, description and instructions
+- Create the test canvas with name, description and instructions

 - Add questions to the test (create, reuse or upload questions)